 Teens will most likely run into peer pressure to try a cigarette at some point in their lives.
 What can parents do to ensure their teen resists the pressure to smoke?
 If their teen is already smoking, how can parents get the teen to stop?
 Parents can arm themselves with knowledge and have intelligent conversations with their teen before they get pressured to try their first cigarette.
-If a teen decides to smoke, parents can talk to teens intelligently, using statistics and facts to help convince them to stop.
+If a teen decides to smoke, parents can talk to teens, using statistics and facts to help convince them to stop.

 Teens Start Smoking at a Young Age